Brand Preference: The Secret to Outshining Your Competitors

 We experience this every time we walk down the detergent aisle of a grocery store.
 There’s a reason why we choose one laundry detergent over other brands.

 Brand preference plays a significant role in consumer decision-making.
 When faced with many choices, consumers often gravitate toward the brands they prefer, simplifying the decision-making process and reducing the cognitive effort required to evaluate multiple options.
-As a result, brands that have established brand preference benefit from “low investment” product sales that don’t need much research.
+As a result, brands that have established brand preferences benefit from “low investment” product sales that don’t need much research.

 Understanding Your Target Audience and Their Needs